barryclark/jekyll-now/_posts/2022-05-30-Statistics-in-Forecasting.md

+---
+layout: post
+title: Statistics in Forecasting - A project summary
+---
 This is an abstract of my research project done during the brilliant Tianxia Research Mentorship.
 It revolves around forecasting and the potential usage of statistical model in this cause area(since I major in this).

 # Introduction